Migration Guide

 1. Model Construction: Replace @planet and @system macros with explicit Planet() and System() constructors

-2. Likelihood Names: Most likelihoods now require a name parameter
+2. Observation Names: Most observation types now require a name parameter

 3. Variable Scoping: Use direct variable names in derived expressions instead of qualified access

-4. Observation Variables: Likelihood-specific variables are now defined in the likelihood's @variables block
+4. Observation Variables: Observation-specific variables are now defined in the observation's @variables block